jasonwbaxter/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

    *$env:UserProfile\Documents\WindowsPowerShell\Modules\Microsoft.SharePoint.MigrationTool.PowerShell*

-   Make sure you have DLLs inside of it.
+   Make sure you have DLLs inside of it, if you're using OneDrive you may need to copy the WindowsPowershell Folder into OneDrive / Documents.
 3. From this location, run the following PowerShell command

    ```powershell